 Leptospirosis is a bacterial infection of the urinary tract that is most often reported in wild rats and mice.
 It can potentially be transmitted to pet rats and humans.
 Diagnosis is based on blood tests or isolating the bacteria from the urine.
 Treatment is not recommended because of the risk of human infection.

-Certain roundworms (nematodes) occasionally infect the rat’s bladder, but these parasites are rarely reported.
-The treatment is similar to that for cases of intestinal pinworms (see Disorders and Diseases of Rats : Intestinal Parasites, above).
+Certainroundworms (nematodes) occasionally infect the rat’s bladder, but these parasites are rarely reported.
+The treatment is similar to that for cases of intestinal pinworms ( see Intestinal Parasites Intestinal Parasites Infections, parasites, and cancer are some of the most common types of diseases and disorders in rats.
+Providing a balanced diet, proper housing, and routine veterinary care will help maintain... read more , above).

 Uroliths (stones) occur in the kidneys and bladders of older rats.
 Affected rats either show no signs or can have blood in the urine and other signs of inflammation or infection of the bladder.
 Surgery may be necessary to remove the stones.
 If stones block the passage of urine or damage the kidneys, death may occur.